-In accordance with the requirements of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the Act), and in particular section 11 thereof, I, in the capacity of Chief Executive Officer, attest that I have reviewed the information contained in this report on behalf of the governing body of Stream-Flo Industries Ltd. Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed within this report.
+In accordance with the requirements of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the Act), and in particular section 11 thereof, I attest that I have reviewed the information contained in this report for Stream-Flo Industries Ltd. Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.